Drive From Wheelchair WAVs

-The converter is the company that will be converting your vehicle so that your wheelchair is able to manoeuver in and out safely.
-They will also arrange the seating layout and help decide the position of any passenger seats that you may need.
+The converter is the company that will be converting the standard vehicle in to a DFW or IT WAV.
 There are a number of converters across the country, and many of them provide a nationwide service.

 Your adaptations installer

-Once the vehicle has been converted to allow the wheelchair user access to the driving position, you will then be allocated an adaptations installer to fit your required adaptations, which will allow you to actually drive the vehicle.
+Once the vehicle has been converted for wheelchair access to the vehicle and driving position, you will then be allocated an adaptations installer to fit the adaptations you need to enable you to drive the vehicle.